-Each summer Fermilab offers several intern programs for students and teachers.
-The interns have an opportunity to work on projects that support particle physics experiments in areas such as engineering, applied physics and computing.
+Each summer Fermilab offers several programs for students and teachers.
+They have an opportunity to work on projects that support particle physics experiments in areas such as engineering, applied physics and computing.
 In addition, Fermilab offers opportunities for environmental studies, particularly in the hundreds of acres of restored tallgrass prairie.
 Interns work with Fermilab scientists or engineers and have an opportunity to experience current research methods and study problems of high-energy physics research or ecology.

-Interns are selected for their outstanding scholarship and their interest in science, technology, engineering or mathematics.
+Students and teachers are selected for their outstanding scholarship and their interest in science, technology, engineering or mathematics.
 Internships for Physics Majors (IPM), Physics of Accelerators and Related Technology for International students (PARTI) and Summer Internships in Science and Technology (SIST) are lab-sponsored programs.
 Science Undergraduate Laboratory Internships (SULI), Pre-service Teacher Program (PST, discontinued in 2011), Community College Internships (CCI) and the Visiting Faculty Program (VFP, formerly FaST) are national programs supported by the Office of Science: Office of Workshop Development for Teachers and Scientists.
 Lee Teng interns participate in the Lee Teng Undergraduate Internship in Accelerator Science and Engineering, sponsored by the Illinois Accelerator Institute.